Introducing

 ANOVA – Single harvest

-The results for the Pak choi indicated there were no significant differences across ALL blocks, and our 2 blends performed only marginally better than the control.
-This may have been due to residual nutrients in the field but is currently undetermined as there was only one harvest to take data from.
+The results for the Pak choi indicated there were no significant differences between the four fertilizers, and that our two blends performed slightly better than the control.

-Findings: Although there were no statistically significant differences between all blocks, our initial formulations still performed comparably to imported organic and conventional fossil fuel derived substitutes.
+Findings: Performance of our initial formulations was comparable to imported organic and conventional fossil fuel-derived substitutes.

 Click HERE to see all slides as presented to the UH CTAHR 2024 Symposium.